florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Credit (M123)/Florishop addon Credit Manual EN (M123).md

 This concludes the setting up part in Florisoft, the next chapter will take place on the webshop.

-## Requesting credit in the Florishop
+## Requesting credit in the FloriShop

 After having set up the ability for customers to amass credit with a corresponding credit reason, we can test if the credit is working on the webshop also.